leanprover/leanprover.github.io/documentation/fundamentals.md

 ## Source Files and Object Files

 A `.lean` (read "dot Lean") file consists of instructions that tell Lean how to construct formal terms in dependent type theory.
 Processing this file is a matter of filling in missing or implicit information, building the relevant terms, and sending them to the type checker to confirm that they are well-formed and have the specified types.
-This is analogous to the compilation process for a programming language; the `.lean` file contains source code that is compiled down to machine representations of the desired formal objects.
+This is analogous to the compilation process for a programming language, in that the `.lean` file contains source code that is compiled down to machine representations of the desired formal objects.
 Lean caches the output of the compilation process in files with the extension `.olean`, for "object Lean."

-Assuming the directory that contains Lean is in your system path, you can run Lean on a file `foo.lean` from a system command line simply by typing:
+Assuming the directory that contains Lean is in your system path, you can run Lean on a file `foo.lean` from a system command line by typing:
 ```
 lean foo.lean
 ```